Graduate Diploma in Wine Business Mid-Year Entry

 Wine Marketing, Marketing - Agriculture, Food & Wine, Retail, Export / Import trade, Tourism, Hospitality, International Trade or Business Analyst

-The Graduate Diploma in Wine Business comprises four core courses and four electives with a combined total of not less than 24 units.
+The Graduate Diploma in Wine Business comprises seven core courses and one elective with a combined total of not less than 24 units.

 Academic Program Rules

 The Calendar is a comprehensive handbook of the University's academic program rules.